inspaya/istemlabs/_courses/software-engineering-beginner-course-i.md

 Upon successful completion of this course, participants will be awarded the **iSTEMLabsAfrica Software Engineering: Beginner Course I** certificate.

 ## Cost
-The cost of this course is N46,000 (Fourty-Six Thousand Only)
+The cost of this course is N42,000 (Fourty-Two Thousand Only)

 ## Course Content
  1. 1hr - iSTEMLabsAfrica Digital Awareness Health Check (FREE)